mark-torres/python-stuff/automate/notes.md

 	>>> sheet['C1'].value
 	73

 Specifying a column by letter can be tricky to program, especially because after column Z, the columns start by using two letters: AA, AB, AC, and so on.
-As an alternative, you can also get a cell using the sheet’s `cell()` method and passing integers for its row and column keyword arguments.
+As an alternative, you can also get a cell using the sheet's `cell()` method and passing integers for its row and column keyword arguments.
 The first row or column integer is 1, not 0.

 	>>> sheet.cell(row=1, column=2)
 	<Cell Sheet1.B1>